 Mothballs are another traditional method of control that is still recommended with some caveats.
 These aromatic spheres are strong pesticides that work best in ample numbers in closed environments, which means that the fumes can build up and make you sick.
 Additionally, the chemicals in moth balls can soften plastic, which may allow moths to enter.

 Cleaning up an infestation includes many of the steps delineated above, with a few additional deep-cleaning steps and pesticidal options.
 Adding sticky traps to the area when possible is also effective, as are phermones lures/traps.
 These types of traps eliminate the love-hungry males and cut down on future generations.
 In Europe, they have had success with the moth egg parasite, Trichogramma.
-You can learn more about that from this site: How to get rid of clothes moths with the trichogrammas Tricho-mite.
 When you're ready to order, give us a call at 1-800-827-2847 for and we can help determine just what and how much to order from us to meet your particular needs.
 It is important to not let an infestation overwhelm you; although labor-intensive, prevention and elimination of clothes moths is very doable.